 Important: The file format must be either a Google document or a Microsoft word file.

-Learn more from AODocs about how to add attached files to documents in libraries using Google Drive and Google Cloud Storage.
+Learn more from AODocs about how to add attached files to documents in libraries using the various storage platforms.

 6. Save your clause option document.
 Its title is added automatically when you save.